 If only solar panels were installed in Aling Neneng’s house long before that night then, she must still be living a normal life.

-Aside from livelihood and safety amidst the darkness of the night, the solar panel of SPIN Project will also give the beneficiaries a breather from the ever rising cost of electricity in the country thus, helping them to save a chunk of their meager income and allot it to their basic needs like food and education.
+Aside from livelihood and safety amidst the darkness of the night, the solar panel of SPIN Project will also give the beneficiaries a breather from the ever-rising cost of electricity in the country thus, helping them to save a chunk of their meager income and allot it to their basic needs like food and education.

 Solar Warriors and the Green Revolution

 It’s not a secret that we’re facing a huge environmental disaster.
 Sure, we can blame the carbon dioxide from the kerosene lamps and burned woods but could we really blame these indigent people who are using it?
 They chose to stay in distant places and continue living and preserving the rich culture of the Filipinos.
 They didn’t want to be an addition to the crowd in the city which we are always complaining about.
-In my opinion, it’s better that they continue their way of lives.
+In my opinion, it’s better that they continue their way of life.
 BUT they shouldn’t be deprived of the comfort and safety every living person is entitled to.

-Through the solar energy, we will not only maximize the energy of the sun, but we could also “transform” these individuals into Solar Warriors and volt in with the rest of the world in fighting climate change.
+Through solar energy, we will not only maximize the energy of the sun, but we could also “transform” these individuals into Solar Warriors and volt in with the rest of the world in fighting climate change.
 No more kerosene lamps.
 No more burned woods.
 No more carbon dioxide.
 Do the math.